-An event every month that begins at 3:00 pm on day Fourth of the month, repeating indefinitely
+An event every month that begins at 3:00 pm on day Last of the month, repeating until May 28, 2023

 Join us monthly to generate new creative writing inspired by works in the Stanley collection.
 Each session will be led by a different talented writer from our area, who will be offering a new prompt and a new approach to ekphrastic writing (writing inspired by visual art).
 Bring your own notebook and pencil or computer and leave with the beginning of a newly written piece.
 Co-sponsored by Iowa City Poetry.
-Writers in all genres are welcome.
+Teen and adult writers in all genres are welcome.

 Write at the Stanley meets every fourth Sunday of the month.

-Born in Akron, Ohio, David Duer recently retired from teaching English language arts at Cedar Rapids Washington High School.
-He’s now a volunteer art docent at both the Stanley Museum of Art and the Cedar Rapids Museum of Art.
+Born in Akron, Ohio, David Duer recently retired from teaching English language arts at Washington High School in Cedar Rapids.
+He’s now a volunteer art docent at both the University of Iowa Stanley Museum of Art and the Cedar Rapids Museum of Art.
 His work has been published in Ascent, English Journal, Exquisite Corpse, Little Village, Poetry, and elsewhere.
 A chapbook of his poetry, To Bread, was published by Coffee House Press.

-DK Nnuro is a Ghanaian-born writer and is a graduate of Johns Hopkins and the Iowa Writers’ Workshop.
+DK Nnuro is a Ghanaian-born writer and a graduate of Johns Hopkins University and the Iowa Writers’ Workshop.
 He has taught novel writing at the University of Iowa and is currently curator of special projects at the University of Iowa Stanley Museum of Art.
 He lives in Iowa City, Iowa.
 His debut novel, What Napoleon Could Not Do, will be published on Feb.
-7th, 2023, by Riverhead/Penguin Random House.
+7, 2023, by Riverhead Books.

 March 26: Jennifer Colville

-Jennifer Colville is the director of PorchLight, a community literary salon in Iowa City, and is the founder of Prompt Press, a project connecting visual artists, book artists and writers.
-She speaks and leads creative writing workshops on “The Inventive Feminist Voice,” and the intersection of writing and visual art.
-Elegies for Uncanny Girls, a collection of short stories, was published in 2017 by Indiana University Press.
-Jennifer is a 2023 Iowa Artist Fellow.
+Jennifer Colville is the director of PorchLight Literary Arts Center, a community literary salon in Iowa City, and is the founding editor of Prompt Press, a project connecting visual artists, book artists, and writers.
+She leads creative writing workshops on “The Inventive Female Voice” and the intersection of writing and visual art.
+Elegies for Uncanny Girls, a collection of her short stories, was published in 2017 by Indiana University Press.
+She is a 2022–2023 Iowa Artist Fellow.